ayushsingh82/StableYield/README.md

 ## 🔄 Future Vision

-Over time, StableYield will evolve into a full-scale operator and financial coordination layer, integrating Core-native protocols, liquid staking tokens (LSTs), and decentralized strategy networks into a single, composable stablecoin engine.
+Over time, StableYield will evolve into a full-scale operator and financial coordination layer, integrating native protocols, liquid staking tokens (LSTs), and decentralized strategy networks into a single, composable stablecoin engine.